-A half dozen videos into his career and Brooklyn-based director Anton Tammi is already on everyone’s watch-list.
+A half dozen videos into his career and Helsinki-based director Anton Tammi is already on everyone’s watch-list.
 In the lead up to the release of his new video for JIL’s “All Your Words”, we had a chance to ask the young Finnish visionary a few questions about his work.

 What’s it like growing up in Helsinki, can you paint a picture for us?

 After living in other cities recently, I’ve realised how much the public school system in Finland shapes the country.
 Hanging your youth with people from different backgrounds affects a lot on how it is to grow up in Helsinki.
 I think it makes people humble in a good way.

 I can’t talk about Helsinki without mentioning the winter.
 It’s when the city dives into a darkness for months.
 The winter brings a twist of melancholy and loneliness.
 That again results in other things.
 For me this melancholic mood is not necessarily a bad feeling though; it’s a state of mind that I kind of like.

 On the set of JIL – “All Your Words”

 What were some of your favourite movies growing up?

 As a kid there was a moment when me and my brother watched Schwarzenegger’s Jingle All The Way four times in a row, and thought it was our favourite film.
 Also Ace Ventura and Jackie Chan played a big part of my childhood.

 My parents showed me Almodovar, Hitchcock, Kubrick, etc. All of them are still my favourites.
 As a teenager I saw The Matrix and Kill Bill, which I loved so much, and still do.

 Later I found Michael Haneke, Gus Van Sant, Lars Von Trier, Thomas Vinterberg, Gaspar Noé… Irreversible and this movie Festen by Vinterberg were the two films that I liked the most when I started learning film making.
 Both have such a peculiar way of how they’re shot, and how the acting feels.